klees/ILIAS/docs/documentation/input-processing.md

 duplicating the check.

-The processing of user input via forms in the UI-Framework by using the libraries that where created thus implements the requirements outlines in the [Core Considerations](#core-considerations) as such:
+The processing of user input via forms in the UI-Framework by using the libraries that where created thus implements the requirements outlined in the [Core Considerations](#core-considerations) as such:

 * It allows to tackle primitive obsession by considering the transformation of data